Submissions are now closed.

 - Awardees who are selected and accept but are unable to attend the full SOBP meeting will forfeit the award.
-(This has happened each year and while all of the awardees are understanding, it probably needs to be more clearly stated.)

 - Individuals from any university, department or institute in the US, Canada or Mexico, who meet the following criteria, may submit an application for an Early Career Investigator – Domestic Travel Award.

 - Applicant must be within ten (10) years of completing their terminal research degree or within ten years of completing their medical residency at the time of application.
 Exceptions will be considered on a case-by-case basis when the applicant provides a compelling reason for prolonged trajectory toward start of scientific career.
 Requests for consideration to waive the 10-year rule may be uploaded with application.

 - Academic faculty with rank higher than “Assistant Professor” (or equivalent) are not eligible to apply.

 - Applicants who have established independent funding such as R-type awards may be deemed too senior for the Early Career Investigator-Domestic awards.